 Single-practice veterinarians were seduced into becoming members of the CVMA (Canadian Veterinary Medical Association) or the AVMA (American Veterinary Medical Association) in exchange for offers of cost reductions, insurance advantages, and for promoting “wellness testing” to bolster their sagging bottom line.

+Older veterinary practitioners have become prey for national veterinary chains buying up the struggling and retiring veterinary clinics.
+They become prisoners, part of the mega-clinics like National Veterinary Associates who oversees 244 hospitals in 39 states.
 It’s also happening overseas, for example, there’s the Asian Veterinary Association.
 And the National Veterinary Care has picked up 41 Australian vet clinics and is aiming to be the leading provider of veterinary services in Australia and New Zealand.

 Ted Sprinkle, DVM says that “while the company does have guidelines, such as how practices should deal with customer services, customer interaction and client loyalty, its philosophy is otherwise hands-off on its clinics”.

 Another view of the chain veterinary clinic practice was revealed in an interview with Dr. Hope, DVM. conducted by this writer.
 He confided that the corporation that bought his practice has strict rules that keep him from seeing his clients for some 15 minutes until the sales team has had time to make a few sales pitches.